FOREX-Dollar starts week on the defensive as post-Fed caution lingers

 * ECB president’s speech, Greece in focus

-SYDNEY, March 23 (Reuters) - The dollar started trade in Asia on the defensive, after a volatile few days in the wake of the Federal Reserve’s dovish steer, which cast doubts on bullish positions in the greenback.
+SYDNEY/TOKYO, March 23 (Reuters) - The dollar started trade in Asia on Monday on the defensive, after a volatile few days in the wake of the Federal Reserve’s dovish comments, which cast doubts on a June rate increase and bullish positions in the greenback.

 “Our technical analyst highlights a series of bearish weekly key reversals for USD against EUR, GBP and CAD, suggesting USD will start this week on the back foot,” said Elsa Lignos, senior currency strategist at RBC Capital Markets.